api3dao/airseeker/local-test-configuration/README.md

 The `AIRSEEKER_MNEMONIC` needs to be URI encoded via `encodeURIComponent` in JS.
 For example, `test%20test%20test%20test%20test%20test%20test%20test%20test%20test%20test%20junk`.

-Initially, you should see errors because the beacons are not initialized.
-After you run Airseeker, it will do the updates and the errors should be gone.
 The page constantly polls the chain and respective signed APIs and compares the on-chain and off-chain values.
 If the deviation exceeds the treshold, the value is marked bold and should be updated by Airseeker shortly.

 - Run the Airseeker: